Burrows–Wheeler transform: Explanation

 Sorting the rotations of this text groups rotations starting with "he " together, and the last character of such a rotation (which is also the character before the "he ") will usually be "t" (though perhaps occasionally not, such as if the text contained "ache "), so the result of the transform will contain a run, or runs, of many consecutive "t" characters.
 Similarly, rotations beginning with "e " are grouped together, but "e " is often preceded by "h", so we see the output above contains a run of five consecutive "h" characters.

 Thus it can be seen that the success of this transform depends upon one value having a high probability of occurring before a sequence, so that in general it needs fairly long samples (a few kilobytes at least) of appropriate data (such as text).

-The remarkable thing about the BWT is not that it generates a more easily encoded output—an ordinary sort would do that—but that it does this reversibly, allowing the original document to be re-generated from the last column data.
+BWT is interesting not because it generates a more easily encoded output—an ordinary sort would do that—but rather because it does this reversibly, allowing the original document to be re-generated from the last column data.

 The inverse can be understood this way.
 Take the final table in the BWT algorithm, and erase all but the last column.
 Given only this information, you can easily reconstruct the first column.
 The last column tells you all the characters in the text, so just sort these characters alphabetically to get the first column.
 Then, the last and first columns (of each row) together give you all pairs of successive characters in the document, where pairs are taken cyclically so that the last and first character form a pair.
 Sorting the list of pairs gives the first and second columns.
 To obtain the third column, the last column is again prepended to the table, and the rows are sorted lexicographically.
 Continuing in this manner, you can reconstruct the entire list.
 Then, the row with the "end of file" character at the end is the original text.
 Reversing the example above is done like this: